 Double Match Triangulator (DMT)Double Match Triangulator is an autosomal DNA analysis tool.

-DMT combines segment match data of two or more people to provide you with Double Match and Triangulation information that will help you find common ancestors and help you determine how your DNA matches are related.
+DMT combines segment match data of two or more people to find all the double matches and all the triangulations between them.
+This gives you information that can help you determine your common ancestors and how you are related to your DNA relatives.
 DMT can accept data from FamilyTreeDNA, 23andMe or GEDmatch.

 Download and Try Double Match Triangulator: